appacademy/job-search-guide/weeks/02/weekend/weekend_overview.md

 # 🚨 Study for then Weekly Assesment 🚨

 Welcome to the end of Week 2!
-The next step is to double down on what you've learned, and prepare for the HackerRank test that will be sent to your email address.
+The next step is to double down on what you've learned, and prepare for the HackerRank test that will be the last task of this section.

-## Update and Practice 30 minutes of Flashcards
+## Update and Practice 30 minutes of Flashcards Each Day

 ### Practice Alogrithms
 * Do 1 Leetcode or Hackerrank Problem